Katcho Achadjian

-Khatchik Hratchia Achadjian (June 2, 1951 – March 5, 2020) was an Armenian-American businessman, and politician who formerly served in the California State Assembly.
+Khatchik Hratchia Achadjian (June 2, 1951 – March 5, 2020) was an American businessman and politician who formerly served in the California State Assembly.
 He was a Republican who represented the 35th district, encompassing San Luis Obispo County and part of Santa Barbara County.
 He previously represented the 33rd district, and prior to being elected to the State Assembly, was also a member of the San Luis Obispo County Board of Supervisors.
 In 2016, he ran for the United States House of Representatives from the 24th district, but he was defeated in the primary election.

 Early life, education, and Board of Supervisors

 Achadjian was born in Jalala, near Chtaura in Lebanon, to Armenian parents, immigrating to the United States in 1971 and becoming a United States citizen in 1982.
 He first attended the Armenian Evangelical Elementary School in Jalala and, later, secondary school in Anjar.
 Afterwards, he studied in Cuesta College before graduating from Cal Poly with a Business Administration degree.
 He and his wife Araxie were married in 1984.
 In 1978, he purchased a small business that expanded into multiple stores and gas stations throughout San Luis Obispo County.

 Achadjian was first elected to the San Luis Obispo County Board of Supervisors in 1998, serving until his election to the assembly in 2010.
 He served as chairman of the board in 2001 and 2006.